top of page

 - Sennheiser MK 4

 - Neumann TLM 102 Neuman TLM 102 is probably more or less the same as Senneheisers MK 4.
 Slightly smaller body than the MK 4.
 Sibilance can get problematic on some female voices so make sure it suits your voice.
-Low noise and it really cuts thru when it matches your voice.
+Low noise and it cuts through when it matches your voice.

 - Lewitt LCT-540